 Where this is necessary for purposes which are in our, or third parties, legitimate interests.
 These interests are:

-- providing you with newsletters, surveys, information about our awards and events, offers, and promotions, related to products and services offered by a member of the City & Guilds Group which may be of interest to you
+- providing you with newsletters, surveys, information about our awards and events, offers, and promotions, related to products and services offered by a City & Guilds business which may be of interest to you

 - communicating with you in relation to any issues, complaints, or disputes